 A waste-to-energy plant in Turin, Italy, was preparing for an outage on one of their lines.
-They were waiting for the approval from the notified body to carry out weld overlay.
+They were waiting for approval from the notified body to carry out the weld overlay.
 The outage was nearing, and the approval was yet to come.
-They had an alternative solution they were considering, which wouldn’t require an approval.
+They had an alternative solution they were considering, which wouldn’t require approval.

 The plant, built by CNIM, was commissioned in 2014.
 Following several years in operation, they noticed corrosion in the second pass of the boiler.
-Alloy 625 weld overlay was already installed in the top of the first and second pass, with refractory covering the area from the grate to the collector at the top of the 1st/2nd pass division wall.
+Alloy 625 weld overlay has already been installed in the top of the first and second pass, with refractory covering the area from the grate to the collector at the top of the 1st/2nd pass division wall.
 After the collector in the second pass, the waterwall had no protection.

-IGS HVTS was selected for several reasons.
+IGS SMARTGard HVTS was selected for several reasons.

 IGS Europe applied HVTS alloy cladding onto a 159 square meter area below the existing Inconel to cover four walls including the division wall.
 Cyril Narjoz, IGS Boiler Maintenance Subject Matter Expert, said: “The project was well executed with a good synchronization with the client.”

 “One year later, in September 2020, we came back to perform an inspection.
 The IGS HVTS cladding was in good shape, but the client was worried about the pendant screens in the same area, not protected with HVTS and already replaced”, said Cyril.